 The FAA divides flight rules into two major categories.
 You can find the two categories can in FAR PART 91 general operating and flight rules subpart B:

 - Visual flight rules (VFR) state that you can aviate visually by depending on visual references outside and six basic instruments inside the aircraft;

 - Instrument flight rules (IFR) state that you can aviate with reference to the correct instrument.
-By referring to the appropriate instruments, you can aviate through adverse weather conditions.
+You can avoid adverse weather conditions by referring to the appropriate instruments.

 So, let’s skip category 1 for now and with a promise to return to it if we wish!